opendilab/DI-engine-docs/source/hands_on/gail.rst

 GAIL (Generative Adversarial Imitation Learning) was first proposed in `Generative Adversarial Imitation
+Learning <https://arxiv.org/abs/1606.03476>`__, is a general framework for directly extracting policy from data, as if it were obtained by reinforcement learning following inverse reinforcement learning.
-Learning <https://arxiv.org/abs/1606.03476>`__, which deduced the optimization objective of GAIL from the perspective of occupancy measure.
+The authors deduced the optimization objective of GAIL from the perspective of occupancy measure.
 Compared to other learning methods, GAIL neither suffers from the compounding error problem in imitation learning, nor needs to expensively learn the inter-mediate reward function as in inverse reinforcement learning.
 But similar to other methods, GAIL is also